 As Architectural Historian, Leigh also assisted with the Cultural Resources Survey documenting approximately 100 resources.
-She used specialized software to help create a database and Historic Preservation Resource Identification Form to expedite photo form processes.
+She helped create a database to streamline the production of the individual Historic Preservation Identification Form to expedite the photo form processes.

 Your Need: Biological Assessment

 Melissa has also prepared documentation for various projects including Phase I Environmental Site Assessments, hazardous materials technical reports, habitat assessments, jurisdictional determinations, wetland delineations, and USACE Permits.
-The majority of Melissa’s experience is with various state agencies such as the Oklahoma Department of Transportation (ODOT), Texas Department of Transportation (TxDOT), and the Texas A&M Forest Service.
+Melissa’s experience is broad and includes state agencies such as the ODOT, Texas Department of Transportation (TxDOT), and the Texas A&M Forest Service.
 Other clients include various municipalities, county governments, and the private sector.

 Melissa holds a bachelor’s degree in Forest Wildlife Management and a master’s in Forest Economics, both from Stephen F. Austin State University.